jbold569/jbold569/docs/blog/2021-11-02-hello-github-discussions-goodbye-disqus.md

 </figure>

 ## The Breakdown
-We'll look at all the pieces necessary to add the new automation steps and tie them all together in the end.
+We'll start by explaining all the pieces necessary to add the new automation steps and tie them all together in the end.

 ### GitHub Discussions GraphQL API
 GitHub recently released their [GraphQL API for Discussions](https://docs.github.com/en/graphql/guides/using-the-graphql-api-for-discussions).
-For our work flow, we want to create a new Discussion when a new Blog Post issue is assigned.
+For our workflow, we want to create a new Discussion when a new Blog Post issue is assigned.
 To figure out how to programmatically do this, let's reference the docs and leverage the [GitHub GraphQL Explorer](https://docs.github.com/en/graphql/overview/explorer).

 <figure>
   <img src="../img/2021-11-02-graphql-explorer.drawio.svg"/>